Tuesday, 28 May 2024

 Based on this incident, William Shakespeare wrote The Tempest, with Caliban the slave, Trinculo the jester, and Stephano the sailor representing the 'motley crew' of the sailors and passengers.
 'Misery acquaints a man with strange bed-fellows', Shakespeare has one of his characters say, this applying not just to Shakespeare's cast but to those washed-up on the shore of Bermuda and indeed to great swathes of people back in England and throughout the world.
 These are the people of the many-headed Hydra, the likes of which being what others would call at the time 'the dregs of the earth': Dispossessed commoners, felons, indentured servants, religious radicals, pirates, urban labourers, soldiers, sailors, African slaves, beggars and vagrants.

-Hercules, on the other hand, was a representation of the venture capitalists of that time, the landowners who had fenced-off the lands and ejected the commoners, the merchants, the bankers, the manufacturers, the royals, the rich.
+Hercules, on the other hand, was a representation of the venture capitalists of that time, the merchants, the bankers, the manufacturers, the royals, the rich, and the landowners who had fenced-off the lands and ejected the commoners.
 It was these who were the architects of the Atlantic economy; a Herculean task of building trade routes, colonies, and a new transatlantic economy involving the production and transportation of sugar, tobacco and various other commodities.
 In Hercules they found their symbol of power and order whilst in the many-headed Hydra they found their symbol of disorder and resistance, and a threat to the building of state, empire and capitalism.

 In such fashion the battle-lines were drawn and the battle joined, echoing down through the ages.